 The "sprit level" is a unique bubble level, marvelously designed to be better than any other 35mm bubble level ever made.
 It's stoutly made of metal with a black crinkle finish, offering both direct and optical leveling.
 Notice the bubble is easily visible from all four sides, allowing the photog to level the camera quickly.
 Amazingly, the best vision of the bubble is though the rear eyepiece, designed so that the shooter can look though the 12mm finder and the bubble level SIMULTANEOUSLY.
 The fixed mount of the bubble level is angled towards the presumed side by side wide angle finder for the photog's convenience.
 Geez, it's amazing what can happen when the chief designer (Cosina's President Mr. Kobayashi) is an experienced photog.

 This is a very nice fixed length camera strap, originally available in either black or olive.
 The olive straps are discontinued and now sold out.
-The Voigtlander Deluxe Strap is constructed of high strength 3/4" rope fabric.
+The Voigtlander Deluxe Strap is constructed of high strength 3/4" rope fabric, 35" length ring to ring.
 It is has leather reinforcements on the strap ends, and leather inserts to protect camera body from strap rings.
 "Voigtlander Germany Since 1786" is inscribed on the leather insert.
 The middle of the strap is also reinforced for better neck support.
 The fixed strap length is 35."
 I find it an excellent strap for most cameras -- of any make!